Welcome to the Urban Worm Company’s Guide to Worm Castings!

 Most purchasers of vermicompost in these quantities are buying for the purposes of making soil blends or for their own large-scale agricultural purposes.

 Bulk castings are typically bought in 2250lb quantities in large, white, sturdy shipping bags called Super Sacks.
-We leverage our relationships at the Urban Worm Company to get you castings for as little as 28 cents per pound plus shipping!
+We leverage our relationships at the Urban Worm Company to get you castings for as little as 44 cents per pound, delivered anywhere in the lower 48!
+We can get this number even lower for purchases of multiple Super Sacks.

-My bulk suppliers are accelerating production rapidly and currently selling castings by the 2250lb tote.
+My bulk suppliers are accelerating production rapidly.
 But depending on the season, you may find them in short supply!

 Conclusion: Worm Castings Are Not a Commodity